fmidev/grid-check/README.md

 The parameter definition is amended by injecting level value '10'.

 Fourth test tests that 6h precipitation accumulation values lie between -0.01 and 50.
 The lower interval is defined as such since with grib packing method we can get values
 _slightly_ lower than zero, for example -0.
 Preprocessing is a simple deduction of current precipitation and one recored 6h earlier.
 The latter is defined as 'Precipitation_lagged', and it is copying the keys from 'Precipitation' using 'Parent', and it is defining a lag of 6h with 'Lag'.
+After preprocessing is done, the original fields used to derive the data are removed from the sample.

 Input files are given as command line arguments.